mrinalmanu/rnaseq_in_R/README.md

 Additionally, featurecount, Kallisto, and mmquant pipeline is also presented.
 Which generates the GEM dataset in the first place.

 In all, it's a complete pipeline for rnaseq analysis from reads to data analysis in R.

+Step-by-step details will be posted in WIKI of this repository.